craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(ProductTypes::class, ProductTypes::EVENT_AFTER_SAVE_PRODUCTTYPE, function(ProductTypeEvent $e) {
-     // Maybe prepare some 3rd party system for a new product type });
+     // Maybe prepare some third party system for a new product type });
 ```